oxinabox/Kaldi-Notes/tidigits/train_eval.md

  - `decode-dir` is a path to store all of its outputs -- including the results of the evaluations.
 It will be created if it does not exist.

 ###Configuration / Options
-The `decode.sh` script takes many configuration options, this should be familar from the `train_mono.sh` script options above.
+The `decode.sh` script takes many configuration options, these should be familar from the `train_mono.sh` script options above.
 They can be set by passing them as flags to script: as so: `--<option-name> <value>`.
 Or by putting them all into a config bash script, and adding the flag `--config <path>`.
 They could also be set by editting the defaults in `steps/decode.sh`, but there is no good reason to do this.